Snap Vision saves 40% on hosting with Oracle Cloud

 As fashion stores closed their doors during the pandemic, Snap Vision offered its visual search technology to retailers in the UK, free of charge, to help brands create a new digital experience for customers shopping from home.
 The London-based startup’s technology uses artificial intelligence to help shoppers find more of the clothes they love, as well as enabling retailers to improve conversion rates and even protect their brand from copycats.
 By supporting others in times of uncertainty, Snap Vision bolstered its own business.

 The company was able to scale quickly and service new customers in part thanks to the flexibility of Oracle Cloud Infrastructure (OCI).
-Using OCI with Kubernetes enabled Snap Vision to set up new hosted environments for retailers at low cost.
+Using Oracle Cloud Engine for Kubernetes enabled Snap Vision to set up new hosted environments for retailers at low cost.
 This allowed for quick and simple deployments, with less overhead on new client integrations for the Snap Vision technology team.

 Why Snap Vision Chose Oracle